mythril-forge/vanilla-spells/spells/level-6/create-undead.md

 ## Description
 You can cast this spell only at night.
-Choose up to three corpses of Medium or Small humanoids within range.
+Choose up to three corpses of *medium* or *small* humanoids within range.
 Each corpse becomes a ghoul under your control.
 (The DM has game statistics for these creatures.)